Dr Sinead Murphy

 Sinéad’s other areas of expertise include: the work of Hans-Georg Gadamer, Michel Foucault, and Jean-François Lyotard; theories of art and interpretation; and the theme of practical reason.

-Sinéad has just completed a book entitled Zombie University: Thinking Under Control, due for publication by Repeater Press in Autumn 2017.
+Sinéad has completed a book entitled Zombie University: Thinking Under Control, due for publication by Repeater Press in November 2017.

 Sinead has been a panel speaker at many national and international academic conferences, most recently at the annual conference of the Society for European Philosophy and the Forum for European Philosophy, London 2016.